 What made the photo so impressive was that the huge castle gave scale to the size of the massive creature.

-Fact #9: Hundreds of Sightings
+There Have Been Hundreds of Sightings

 There have been hundreds of Nessie sightings over the past 50 years.
 These sightings have been cataloged and listed on various websites dedicated to the Loch Ness Monster.

-- Single Hump
+- Single hump

-- Head and Neck Sightings
+- Head and neck sightings

-- More than One Animal Account
+- More than one animal account

-- Land Sightings
+- Land sightings

 People search for Nessie via boat.
 In fact, on June 1, 2003 near Fort Augustus, a remarkable series of sightings occurred.
 Nessie was seen three times during an eight hour period.

-- Two of those sightings were made from the Royal Scot, a cruise boat.
+Two of those sightings were made from the Royal Scot, a cruise boat.
 The first happened at 2:00 p.m., and the second occurred at 8:00 p.m.

-- The second sighting had 28 witnesses onboard who saw a large hump three feet above the surface and five feet in length.
+The second sighting had 28 witnesses onboard who saw a large hump three feet above the surface and five feet in length.
 Interestingly, the previous week, the same ship had picked up a 20-foot object on its sonar.

-- The third sighting was made by a fisherman later that evening around 10:00 p.m.
+The third sighting was made by a fisherman later that evening around 10:00 p.m.

 These dedicated investigators have set up webcams at various places along Loch Ness where Nessie sightings have been reported.
 You can jump online and view a live webcam and even participate by watching the live feed for any signs of Nessie.
 You never know, you might be the one to see the Loch Ness Monster splash to the surface of the lake.

-As you can see, there are a lot of basic Loch Ness Monster facts.
+As you can see, there are a lot of basic Loch Ness monster facts.
 These are also mixed with quite a few hoaxes that range from tampered photographs to fake Nessies constructed out of various materials.
 One fact everyone can agree on is that no definitive proof has been presented that Nessie exists.
 Loch Ness remains a destination for those hoping to capture the elusive creature.